Talandar99/vim_wiki_studies/BDiSI/ssh.md

 ## How to login with SSH password
 - kenerate key ``ssh-keygen -b 521 -t ecdsa``
 - we can specify ssh password, or not.
-If ssh is not password protected we will log in automaticly
+If ssh don't have password it will log in automaticly
 - cd into .ssh
 - copy key to remote server `` ssh-copy-id -i id_ecdsa login@address ``
 - now we can login using ``ssh 'login@address'``